Wind at My Back: Grace Bailey

-Over the course of the series, Grace Bailey had a number of beaux.
+Over the course of the series, Grace Bailey had a number of beaus.
 In Season 1, Grace went out with Judd Wainwright, an old classmate who she runs into on the bus to North Bridge.
 Encouraged by Honey, Grace sneaks out to attend a friend's out-of-town wedding with Judd ("Aunt Grace's Wedding").
 Judd proposes, but breaks off the engagement near the end of Season 1 to take a sales job out west.
 In Season 2, Grace was romantically linked with Ollie Jefferson, owner of an automotive garage, who wanted to marry Grace, but Grace often did not feel the same.
 Grace found herself more drawn to Del Sutton, Max's older brother, who came to town for Honey and Max's wedding, but decided to stay in town and eventually got a job as mechanic at Ollie's garage.
 Their fling lasted from the end of season two to the middle of season three, when Del loses his job and decides to leave town ("New Directions").
 After Del leaves, Grace meets Jim Flett, the new schoolteacher who was widowed with a son.
 Their friendship grows and at the end of Season 4, they share a kiss.
 In Season 5, Jim decides he is not yet ready to move on from the loss of his wife, and Grace falls for Vanaver 'Van' Mainwairing, a mysterious stranger who arrives in town.
 They are married in a matter of days, but their marriage comes to a bitter end when Grace discovers that Van used her in a con and will not forgive him.
 He, heartbroken over his mistake, and leaves to fight in the Spanish Civil War.
 In the Christmas movie, it is revealed that Van died in the war.